 The Green Hydrogen Standard requires independent verification (through the accreditation and certification process) that green hydrogen production facilities have robust systems to accurately and comprehensively measure the greenhouse gas emissions for production periods / shipments, including appropriate documentation for the purposes of certification.
+Project operators should align their approach with applicable national standards and global best practice including the GHG Protocol29 and applicable ISO standards30.
+These reporting systems should clearly distinguish between assumptions and models for estimating emissions and empirical measurement of emissions.
+Reporting should focus on the degree of accuracy which has been achieved from production through different segments of the supply chain to end-use.

-GH2 accreditation and certification requires that projects that operate at <=1 kg CO2e per kg H2 taken as an average over a 12-month period as per the electrolysis production pathway defined by the International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE) as outlined in the Working Paper Methodology for Determining the Greenhouse Gas Emissions Associated with the Production of Hydrogen[@] noting the modifications as set out in Policy Note 1.
+GH2 accreditation and certification requires that projects that operate at <=1 kg CO2e per kg H2 taken as an average over a 12-month period as per the electrolysis production pathway defined by the International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE) as outlined in the Working Paper Methodology for Determining the Greenhouse Gas Emissions Associated with the Production of Hydrogen noting the modifications as set out in Policy Note 1.

 In addition, GH2 accreditation and certification expects project operators to calculate and report on the indirect GHG emissions associated with H2 production processes (e.g., relating to water use and waste disposal), and the emissions associated with the storage, conversion and delivery of H2 and its derivatives.
 The energy consumption associated with (re)conversion and the emissions linked to transport are an important consideration.
-GH2 will develop methods and thresholds with a view to these becoming a requirement for accreditation and certification by 31 December 2023.
-The Green Ammonia Protocol (attached) provides guidance to project developers in measuring greenhouse gas emissions associated with green ammonia production.